pyprojectx/pyprojectx/docs/docs/dev-dependencies.md

     _pytest_ and friends need to be installed together with your code, so you will need to add them as Poetry or PDM dev-dependencies.
 Other tools and utilities can be managed by Pyprojectx in order to get reproducible builds.

+# The unreliable pip install
+One would expect that `pip install tool-x==1.2.3` always installs exactly the same version of _tool-x_.
+Unfortunately, this is not the case because a most python packages do not pin the versions of their dependencies.

+This means that released versions of tools **can be broken at any time** by a new release of one of their dependencies.

+This is exactly what happened with [PDM 2.5.3](https://github.com/pdm-project/pdm/issues/1883).

+For this reason, all the dependencies of pyprojectx are locked when publishing to [PyPI](https://pypi.org/project/pyprojectx/).